Joining the pension

 About the company pension

-the Fenner Retirement Plan is a Master Trust pension administered by Standard Life Assurance Limited.
+Your Howdens Retirement Savings Plan is a Group Flexible Retirement Plan.
 It’s designed to give you a flexible way to save for retirement.

-Standard Life Assurance Limited (SLAL) has been appointed by the Trustee to provide administration and support for the company pension.
+Standard Life Assurance Ltd (SLAL) has been appointed by the Trustee to provide administration and support for the company pension.
 In the UK SLAL offers products to help customers with their life savings.
-SLAL is owned by the Phoenix Group and uses the Standard Life brand under licence from the Standard Life Aberdeen group.
-SLAL is authorised by the Prudential Regulation Authority and regulated by the Financial Conduct Authority and the Prudential Regulation Authority
+SLAL is owned by the Phoenix Group.
+SLAL is authorised by the Prudential Regulation Authority and regulated by the Financial Conduct Authority and the Prudential Regulation Authority.

 Joining the company pension

-When you start working for Fenner, it's likely that you will automatically become a member of the Fenner Retirement Plan.
+It's likely that you'll automatically become a member of the Howdens Retirement Savings Plan.

-If you stop making payments at any point, your payments can't normally be refunded and any payments from Fenner will stop.
-However, the payments that have already been made into your company pension will remain invested and charges will continue to be deducted until you retire.
+If you leave the Howdens Retirement Savings Plan or stop making payments after the one month opt-out period has ended, your payments can't normally be refunded and the payments from Howdens will stop.
+However, the payments that have already been made into your Howdens Retirement Savings Plan will remain invested until you retire, and charges continue to be deducted.

 You might be able to combine your pensions, but there's a few things to think about before you do this.
 Transferring isn't right for everyone.